upekshaip/tg-ytdlp-bot/README.md

 ---
 ### (Optional) Installing ffmpeg
 <details>
-     <summary>(Optional) Installing ffmpeg</summary>
+  <summary>spoiler</summary>

    If you prefer local deployment rather that docker container you also need to install `ffmpeg` **ffmpeg** is essential since **yt-dlp** relies on it for merging streams (and in some cases for transcoding or extracting thumbnails).
 To install ffmpeg on a Debian-based system, run:

       ```sh
       sudo apt-get update
       sudo apt-get install -y ffmpeg
       ```

    Verify the installation:
       ```sh
       ffmpeg -version
       ```